kanban backlog management

 To set up the best possible kanban board for your backlog management, you’ll want to follow a few clear steps:

 1. Use great tools – It’s the biggest pitfall and the first item on your to-do list.
 Make sure that the tools you’re using fit the work you want to do.
-Visor is deeply customizable and can suit a wide range of work styles, including sharing the same data you put into your board view across other views, like Gantt charts and timelines.
+Visor is deeply customizable and can suit a wide range of work styles, including sharing the same data you put into your board view across other views, like Gantt charts and Timeline charts.

 2. Start with the basics – If you’re feeling overwhelmed by a blank board, try the simple, three-column classic arrangement.
 Once you can see what work is done, in progress, and yet to be started, you can think about customization.
 Consider at this stage what information you’ll need on your kanban item cards.
 You can go simple, with just the task name, or offer additional layers of complexity to bring in descriptions, due dates, links, and tags.